frenck/spook/documentation/integrations/integration.md

 ## Repairs

-While Spook is floating around in your Home Assistant instance, it will raise repairs issues if it has found something that is not right.
+While Spook is floating around in your Home Assistant instance, it will raise repair issues if it has found something that is not right.

 ### Unknown source entity

 Spook inspects all Riemann sum integral created {term}`entities <entity>`, and looks for cases where a source sensor entity is no longer present.
-If Spook finds such a case, it will raise a {term}`repair issue <repairs>` informing you about the problematic entity.
+If Spook finds such a case, it will raise a {term}`repair issue <repairs>`, informing you about the problematic entity.

-To resolve the raised issue, you can either remove the helper, or fix the referenced source {term}`entity ID <entity id>`.
+To resolve the raised issue, you can either remove the helper or fix the referenced source {term}`entity ID <entity id>`.
 Spook will automatically remove the repair issue once the issue is fixed.

 ## Features requests, ideas and support

-If you have an idea on how to futher enhance this integration, for example by adding a new service, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).
+If you have an idea on how to further enhance this integration, for example, by adding a new service, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).

 Are you stuck using these new features?
-Or maybe you've ran into an bug?
+Or maybe you've run into a bug??
 Please check the [](../support) page on where to go for help.